 From September to February

-Continue to fertilize as recommended for up to 4-6 weeks before the first frost provided.
+Continue to fertilize as recommended for up to 4-6 weeks before the first frost sets in.
 At that time, apply a low-nitrogen and potassium fertilizer, for example, 5-10-10.
 Do not use more than ½ pound of nitrogen per 1,000 square feet.
 To calculate the amount of product needed per 1,000 square feet, replace 50 percent in the spring formula.

 If you want a low maintenance lawn, go the opposite direction.
 You probably will not win the “yard of the month” award, but spend less time and money on lawn maintenance.
 The decision is yours.

-Are you probably worried about the development of winter weeds?
+Are you worried about the development of winter weeds?
 Plan to apply an approved herbicide by the end of this autumn.
 These products stop weed sprouting and kill emerging seedlings.
 Read the precautions on the label and use the product according to label recommendations.
 With proper maintenance, you can help keep your St. Augustine lawn healthy and attractive.